DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/bind-a-report-to-an-object-data-source.md

 ---
-title: 'Bind a Report to Object Data'
+title: 'Bind a Report to an Object Data Source'
 author: Sergey Andreev
 ---

-# Bind a Report to Object Data
+# Bind a Report to an Object Data Source

 This topic describes how to bind a report to object data at design time.